Tanks of Japan: Post World War I tank designs

 The Imperial Japanese Army established an armored force in 1925.
 Building tanks of their own met several problems, as Japan's priority tended to be with naval procurements so production for tank steel was on a lower level.
 Development of the first Japanese-designed tank began in June 1925.
-A team of engineers participated in the development of the medium main battle tank, including a young army officer, Major Tomio Hara.
+A small team of engineers participated in the development of the medium main battle tank, including a young officer, Major Tomio Hara.
 Hara went on to become the head of the tank development department.
 The design was finished in May 1926 and the prototype was completed by February 1927.
 After trials, the IJA decided the Type 87 Chi-I (Experimental tank number 1) was too heavy at 20 tons and too slow to be used as its main battle tank.
 When the design was rejected, a new requirement was issued for a lighter tank with a nominal 10 short ton weight.
 The new design was modeled after the Vickers Medium C, which had been bought by the IJA in March 1927.
 By 1929, the prototype of the Type 89 Chi-Ro (Experimental tank number 2) was completed.
 As a result of trials, in 1929 the Japanese decided to develop a small vehicle for mobile operations.